openstack/nova/doc/source/admin/manage-the-cloud.rst

 .. toctree::

-   euca2ools.rst
    common/nova-show-usage-statistics-for-hosts-instances.rst

-System administrators can use the :command:`openstack` and :command:`euca2ools` commands to manage their clouds.
+System administrators can use the :command:`openstack` to manage their clouds.

-The ``openstack`` client and ``euca2ools`` can be used by all users, though specific commands might be restricted by the Identity service.
+The ``openstack`` client can be used by all users, though specific commands might be restricted by the Identity service.

 **Managing the cloud with the openstack client**